rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 `output(run_result :: any, options :: Map.t) :: :ok | {:ok, output :: any} | {:stream, Enum.t} | {:error, ExitCodes.exit_code, [String.t]}`

-Cast the return value of `run/2` command to formattable value and exit code.
+Cast the return value of `run/2` command to a formattable value and an exit code.

 `:ok` - return `0` exit code and won't print anything